Financial-Times/scroll-tracker/README.md

 Requirements
 ------------

-Scroll Tracker requires [WeakMap] to work.
-This can be polyfilled via the [Polyfill service].
 Scroll Tracker is a CommonJS module and available on [npm].
 To use within a browser, a bundling tool is required (Browserify/Webpack).

 Usage